Library Estate Appraisal Guide: Signed Books, Shelf Groups & Mixed Rare-Book Collections

 Condition still matters.
 A meaningful inscription can outweigh some wear, but heavy restoration, missing jackets, clipped flyleaves, or fading ink can reduce the premium.

-Shelf groups can be more defensible than one-book-at-a-time pricing
+Shelf groups can be the cleaner answer

-Executors often assume every book must be appraised separately.
-In practice, shelf groups are common when the market would buy or evaluate the material as a cluster.
+Executors often assume every book needs separate pricing.
+In practice, shelf groups can be more defensible when the market would evaluate the material as a cluster.

 Grouping works best when subject, market audience, and provenance are coherent.
 Randomly mixed shelves usually need a quick triage pass first.